brigadecore/brigade/docs/topics/developers.md

 $ eval $(minikube docker-env)
 ```

-Running `VERSION=latest make docker-build docker-push` will push the Brigade images to the Minikube Docker
+Running `VERSION=latest make docker-build` will push the Brigade images to the Minikube Docker
 daemon.
+You can verify this by running `docker images`.
+You should see the `latest` tags for
+the brigade images.

 Now create a custom `values.yaml` file for the chart, and set the images to all
 pull the `latest` image: